Gifted Girls Only - Cruisin' in a Sea of Trouble

 I made a non-committal sound.

 He grinned.
-“That’s a yes, and you don’t want to talk about your job.
-Must be a hell of a job.”
+"You don't want to talk about your jobs.
+Must be a hell of a company."

 "We work for a business services company," Allison said.

 Theresa settled on the arm of the chair I was in.
 "And what about you, Counselor, how do you plan to use your stupid language thing in the courtroom?"